Early consultation with a lawyer could prevent serious problems later on.

 - When domestic/marital or other family problems arise.

-- When organizing a Legal services do not end with the formation of a business.
+- When organizing a business.
+Legal services do not end with the formation of a business.
 There are many ongoing concerns.
 On the employee side, you may want to see a lawyer if you feel you are the victim of discrimination or otherwise are being treated illegally.

 - When tax issues arise.